PSTAT197-F23/vignette-bootstrapping/README.md

 # Final-Project

-*Contributors: Sarah Liang, Sharanya Sharma, Dannah Golich, Jason*
+*Contributors: Sarah Liang, Sharanya Sharma, Dannah Golich, Jason Siu*

 This is a template repository for a group assignment to produce a descriptive analysis of class survey data.